weareunderdesign/weareunder.design/underground.md

 ## starting

-under is a creative movement. founded in 2017 by the duo eden vidal and inbal lapidot vidal, we're all about empowering creatives.
+under is a creative movement founded in 2017 by eden vidal and inbal lapidot vidal, empowering creatives through meta-creativity.
-eden started his journey as a designer engineer, connecting the worlds of creativity and technology.
+eden started as a designer engineer, connecting creativity and technology.
-inbal began as a brand designer, creating remarkable brand identities and studying the edges of design and art.
+inbal began as a brand designer, creating remarkable identities and studying design-art edges.
-over the years, they moved between design studios, startups, and companies. in 2017, they founded under. their vision crystallized - to empower the creativity of humans, especially designers. they call it meta-creativity, helping humans create amazing things.
+after years across design studios, startups, and companies, they founded under with a crystallized vision - to empower human creativity, especially designers, helping humans create amazing things.
 they're known for their "brandsprint" - a mind-blowing process that helps companies stand out in a world drowning in mediocre brands. it's about clarity → precision → impact. it's amazing to see how a simple idea can change the way a group of people work.

 ## being